Heřmanův Městec: German occupation and postwar

 From 16 March 1939, the Jewish community was under the rule of Nazi Germany and the Nuremberg Laws restricting Jewish rights were the law of the land.
 In 1940, Jews living in the Protectorate of Bohemia and Moravia were deprived of the ability to do business, they were dismissed from government service, Jewish children were denied the right to attend school, and worship and assembly were forbidden.
 In Heřmanův Městec the Ten Commandments on the synagogue were removed, and the building was used by the German army for storage.

 During the occupation by Nazi Germany, Jewish ritual objects, including over a dozen Torah scrolls, were transported to the Jewish Museum in Prague.
 These eventually became part of the Memorial Scrolls Trust collection housed at the Westminster Synagogue in London.
 It is likely that so many Torah scrolls were attributed to Heřmanův Městec because it was the seat of the district rabbi.
 As the Jewish community in the area shrank during the late 1800s and early 1900s and other synagogues closed their doors, their Torah scrolls probably were sent to the synagogue in Heřmanův Městec.
 Thus, by 1940, Heřmanův Městec had a large inventory of Torah scrolls.

-On 3 December 1942, all of the 60 Jews were transported to the Terezín concentration camp.
+On 3 December 1942, all of the 60 Jews were transported to the Theresienstadt Ghetto.
 Many of those were eventually transported to Auschwitz.

 In 1945 at the end of World War II, only two members of the Jewish community returned to Heřmanův Městec.
 After World War II the synagogue was used mainly as a warehouse.
 The synagogue, rabbi's house, and cemetery received little maintenance or care and deteriorated.
 At one point, the Bohemian Brethren Evangelic Church purchased the synagogue and adjacent rabbi's house which were used as a storeroom and a prayer house, respectively.
 Many of the former homes of the Jewish community were razed between 1980 and 1982 as part of a redevelopment effort.

 Historic population

-The Jewish community reached its peak in 1849.